-Click Copy (see image above) to make a copy of an experiment, including all settings, definitions and analyses.
+Click Copy (see image above) to make a copy of an experiment, including all settings, treatments or controls and conditions and analyses.
 This is useful e.g., if the experiments need to be analyzed for two different treatment definitions.

 Export an experiment